 - Divide the dough into 12 equal pieces, using a kitchen scale for accuracy.

 - Place each twist on the prepared cookie sheet and put the tray inside a clean garbage bag, tucking the excess bag under the tray to seal.
-Let the dough prove inside the bag for about 45-55 minutes, until the dough springs back quickly when lightly prodded with a fingertip.
+Let the dough prove inside the bag for about 45-55 minutes, until the dough springs back when lightly prodded with a fingertip.

 - About 15 minutes before the dough is done proving, preheat the oven to 400 F.

 - The proving times are approximate.
-The dough will prove more quickly in a warm room instead of a cool room, so be sure to check the dough often if it’s in a warm place.
+The dough will prove more quickly in a warm room instead of a cool room, so be sure to check the dough often if it’s in a really warm place.